Desert Your Worries in Kashta

 • Keep up on maintenance and do some routine safety checks: change the oil, and filter if needed.

-• Check the tires and their pressure, also check for a spare.
+• Check the tires and their pressure, and also check for a spare.

 • To avoid submersion, don’t overload and strain your car.